opscentric/mini-series/docker-and-containers/README.md

       - 5432:5432                               # 5432 is the default Postgres port
     environment:                                # Set these environemnt variables in the container
       POSTGRES_PASSWORD: 'postgres'             # Postgres will set this password for the default user when it starts
-    volumes:                                    # Defines the filesystem volumes for the container
-      - database-data:/var/lib/postgresql/data  # Name the volume where Postgres stores it's data
   node:                                         # Our Node application
     build: .                                    # Build the default Dockerfile in the current directory
     environment:                                # These variables are used by the app to connect to the Postgres service